-Mining rights in the oil & gas sector shall be granted by SONANGOL, E.P., a public company that is the National Concessionaire, under the terms of the law no. 10/04 of 12 November (Petroleum Activities Law).
+Mining rights shall be granted by the National Concessionaire, the public company, Sociedade Nacional de Combustíveis de Angola, Empresa pública (Sonangol, E. P), under the terms of the law no. 10/04 of 12 November (Petroleum Activities Law).
 The rights granted to conduct oil and gas exploration and production are for: (i) Prospecting, (ii) exploration and (iii) Production.

-Petroleum and gas operations may only be carried out under a prospecting license or petroleum concession.
+Petroleum and gas operations may only be carried out under a prospecting lincense or petroleum concession.

-Prospecting licenses shall be issued by the Ministry of Mineral Resources and Petroleum, while the Government shall be responsible for granting concessions for the exercise of mining rights.
+Prospecting licenses shall be issued by the Ministry of Petroleum, while the Government shall be responsible for granting concessions for the exercise of mining rights.